Perfectionism: What if I Fail?

 For many teenagers today, aiming for perfection and the overwhelming fear of failure is an unfortunate reality.
-Unlike “high-achievers,” many teens will often set lofty goals and assume complete failure if their goal isn’t met with sheer precision and perfection.
+When these teens are “high-achievers,” they will often set lofty goals and assume complete failure if their goal isn’t met with sheer precision and perfection.

 These teens run the risk of constant disappointment, which can lead to the development of anxiety, depression, self-esteem issues, as well as family and peer conflict.
 In order to mitigate the potential effects of perfectionism and related anxiety, consider the following strategies to help your teen find more balance in their daily life: